Have you ever lost something in your house despite spending hours looking “everywhere” for it? Or stumbled upon a cache of items you forgot you had?

 To protect and easily find valuable assets in a house requires regular clean-up.
 Similarly, every organization has information assets – important, sensitive, and critical data – that need to be protected and easily located.
 And, just like at home, protecting and locating these assets (data) requires knowing where it is.

 It's important to conduct regular cybersecurity hygiene exercises in order to follow best practices such as inventorying and security data.

 The type of critical data that many organizations own includes personally identifiable information (PII), payment card information (PCI), medical records, personnel/payroll data, social security numbers, corporate intellectual property, and more.

 If your organization is like most, you know where critical data should be located.
 But in the complex world of multi-user IT environments and free-flowing data, critical information can migrate to and settle in unexpected places.

 Over time, you can lose track of the location of critical data.
-Moreover, shadow IT is rampant, and data breaches as well as the loss of critical information through carelessness or ignorance is at an all-time high.
+Moreover, shadow IT is rampant, and data breaches, as well as the loss of critical information through carelessness or ignorance, are at an all-time high.

 Most concerning is when sensitive data finds its way into unsecured files on desktops, laptops, other mobile devices, and other locations where data is at rest.

 Fortunately, there is a way to quickly, efficiently, and discreetly identify sensitive data and how it flows throughout your organization.
 A sensitive data discovery scan can identify all critical data on your organization’s network.
 Based on the results of the scans, your organization can determine if the proper security measures are in place to protect that information, or if it should be removed altogether.